jack-ht/aiza-react-hooks/README.md

 ## Data is fetched from:

-1. TheGraph for auction information, zNFT information, and currency information
+1. TheGraph for auction information, NFT information and currency information
-1. Direct metadata URIs for zNFT metadata
+1. Direct metadata URIs for NFT metadata
-1. Opensea for non-aiza tracked NFTs
+1. Opensea tracked NFTs
    <br/>

 # Development: